 Your orientation is not finished yet.
-You get a brief (not really brief!) introductions to the company profile, what they do and all the HR facilities/bindings.
+You get brief (not brief!) introductions to the company profile, what they do, and all the HR facilities/bindings.
 The information comes at such a velocity that before even processing one part comes the other parts.

-And the data gets jumbled on your head resulting in the ultimate perplexed expression in your face.
-Moreover, when you’re asked, “are you clear on these?” you just simply give a hesitated nod or a quick ‘yes sir’.
+And the data gets jumbled in your head resulting in the ultimate perplexed expression on your face.
+Moreover, when you’re asked, “are you clear on these?” you just simply give a hesitant nod or a quick ‘yes sir’.

-You’re still in confusion state.
+You’re still confused, this is one of the major intern problems.
 Not sure how to socialize with your colleagues/supervisor is a major challenge for you.
-If there are other interns joining with you, you tend to adjust to the office environment more easily than if you’re the only intern joining.
+If other interns are joining with you, you tend to adjust to the office environment more easily than if you’re the only intern joining.

-This is more of a challenge for the introverts out there than the extroverts.
-More or less, everyone takes time for the ice-breaking sessions during the first step of career.
+This is more of a challenge for introverts out there than extroverts.
+More or less, everyone takes time for the ice-breaking sessions during the first step of their career.

 Recommended Article: 8 Best Personal Branding Courses Online for Mastery

 5. Internship Difficulties: No Work – Major intern problems!